kubetimize/docs/README.md

 ## Getting Started

 ### Installation

-1. **Platform-Based Installation:**
    - Sign up at [Kubetimize Platform](https://www.kubetimize.io).
    - Download the Kubetimize helm chart for your Kubernetes cluster.
    - Follow the setup wizard to register your cluster.

-2. ## On-Premises Installation

-   To install Kubetimize using Helm, follow the installation guide in the Helm chart repository:
+   For custom installation, follow the installation guide in the Helm chart repository:

    ➡️ [Kubetimize Helm Chart Installation Guide](https://github.com/kubetimize/charts)